MTstateIntroStats/IntroStatActivitiesHybrid/_book/13-LN013-regression.md

 \setstretch{1}

-Example:  Oceanic temperature is important for sea life.
-The California Cooperative Oceanic Fisheries Investigations has measured several variables on the Pacific Ocean for more than 70 years hoping to better understand weather patterns and impacts on ocean life.
-For this example, we will look at the most recent 100 measurements of salt water salinity (measured in PSUs or practical salinity units) and the temperature of the ocean measured in degrees Celsius.
-Is there evidence that water temperature tends to decrease with higher levels of salinity.
+Example for class discussion:  Oceanic temperature is important for sea life.
+The California Cooperative Oceanic Fisheries Investigations has measured several variables on the Pacific Ocean for more than 70 years hoping to better understand weather patterns and impacts on ocean life. [@ocean]  For this example, we will look at the most recent 100 measurements of salt water salinity (measured in PSUs or practical salinity units) and the temperature of the ocean measured in degrees Celsius.
+Is there evidence that water temperature in the Pacific Ocean tends to decrease with higher levels of salinity?